 express a commitment to the program and an interest in people;

-maintain an overall 3.0 GPA with a grade of “B” or higher in courses he/she wishes to tutor;
+maintain an overall 3.0 GPA with a grade of “B” or higher in courses he or she wishes to tutor;

-correctly answer a minimum of 70% of the questions asked on a diagnostic, content-mastery, faculty-approved test in the subject area he/she wishes to tutor;
+correctly answer a minimum of 70 percent of the questions asked on a diagnostic, content-mastery, faculty-approved test in the subject area he or she wishes to tutor;

 provide at least one faculty reference via the online reference form in each subject area if the prospective tutor is a student; and

 provide at least one professional reference via the online reference form relevant to the academic subject area if the prospective tutor is a professional person.